 Performance bonds are a type of surety bond typically acquired by the prime contractor on a construction project for the benefit of the project owner or controlling entity, guaranteeing that the prime contractor will finish the performance of the project contract.

-Payment bonds are a type of surety bond typically acquired by the prime contractor on a construction project for the benefit of subcontractors and suppliers, guaranteeing they will be paid for materials and labor they furnish.
+Payment bonds are a typically acquired by the prime contractor on a construction project to protect the property from lien claims.
+But ultimately, they are just as much of a benefit for subcontractors and suppliers, since the bond guarantees that they will be paid for materials and labor they furnish.

 Bond claims yield results